 Guanciale fat melts when cooked, and adds a rich, deep pork flavour to any dish.
-Because of this, it is considered an integral part of several Italian dishes, most notably spaghetti carbonara and pasta all’ amatriciana.
-If you make either of these dishes without guanciale, you may have made a perfectly tasty plate of pasta, and that’s fine, but - and the Italians are very clear on this - you haven’t made spaghetti carbonara and you haven’t made pasta all’ amatriciana.
+If you make either of these dishes without guanciale, you may have made a perfectly tasty plate of pasta, and that’s fine, but - and the Italians are very clear on this - you haven’t made spaghetti carbonara and you haven’t made pasta all’amatriciana.

 Italy has a wealth of regional pasta dishes, over which the locals are fiercely protective.
 TV chef Carlo Cracco discovered this to his cost when he added a rogue garlic clove to his Amatriciana and found himself being reprimanded by no less than the mayor of Amatrice, the small town in Latium from which the dish takes its name.
 True Amatriciana sauce, according to the mayor, should contain only guanciale, pecorino cheese, white wine, San Marzano tomatoes, pepper and chilli pepper.
 Even the tomatoes are a rather grudging late addition, and must be peeled fresh tomatoes rather than passata.